DBC-Lab/Atlases-empowered_Lifespan_Skull_Stripping/README.md

     Use the following command to pull the pre-built Docker image:

     ```
-    docker pull limeiw/lifespanstrip:v1
+    docker pull limeiw/lifespanstrip:v2.0.1
     ```
 3. Prepare Your Data

     Ensure your input data adheres to the BIDS standard (if applicable).
-Alternatively, you can test it on the Lifespan_BIDS_dataset we provide.
+Alternatively, you can test it on the Testing_BIDS we provide.

 #### How to Run the Container